 Allow beef to stand at room temperature for 30 minutes before cooking.

 Preheat the oven to 425 degrees Fahrenheit.
-In the kitchen, the oven is the most ideal method for cooking as it seals in the flavorful juices while roasting.
+In the kitchen, the oven is the most ideal method for cooking the best beef tenderloin recipe as it seals in the flavorful juices while roasting.

 Fit a roasting rack into a large, shallow roasting pan.
 With the large size of this cut, you may have to fit two racks side by side into a large jelly roll pan.

 Step 4: Season Your Meat

 Place the tenderloin directly onto the rack.
 While this cut is delicious without any seasoning, consider adding your own culinary flair.
 Roll the tenderloin in cracked pepper or pat a seasoning mix into the meat.

 Chopped herbs or vegetables, such as parsley, oregano, tarragon, basil, finely minced onions and garlic blend well with the rich flavors of the meat and create flavorful juices.
 You can also add olive oil to the mixture to form a paste that better sticks to the beef.